-Top 5 Companies Making Self-Driving Trucks in 2022
+Top 6 Companies Making Self-Driving Trucks in 2024

 An interior view of the dashboard of a self driving truck approaching a bridge

-Of course, self-driving vehicles carry major implications for determining liability, dealing with accidents, and other legal and safety concerns.
-In fact, safety and legality are two of the top issues keeping self-driving trucks from the following companies off the road.
+In fact, safety and legality are two of the top issues keeping self-driving trucks from the following companies dipping into the trucking industry off the road.

 Embark

 Based in San Francisco, Embark aims to automate trucks on the highway, enabling local drivers to drop their loads off at rest stops and taking over for local deliveries, where traffic is more complex.
-This would allow drivers to stay local, avoiding the arduous cross-country drives that truck drivers are now required to do, allowing them to stay closer to their families and work more usual hours.

 Embark currently retrofits its self-driving tech to Peterbuilt trucks, and runs a fleet of about a dozen trucks that’s already generating revenue.